-To allow for simple in-system reprogrammability, the AT45DB321D does not require high input voltages for programming.
-The device operates from a single power supply, 2.7V to 3.6V, for both the program and read operations.
-The AT45DB321D is enabled through the chip select pin $\overline{(CS)}$ and accessed via a three-wire interface consisting of the Serial Input (SI), Serial Output (SO), and the Serial Clock (SCK).
+To allow for simple in-system reprogrammability, the Atmel AT45DB081D does not require high input voltages for programming.
+The device operates from a single power supply, 2.5V to 3.6V or 2.7V to 3.6V, for both the program and read operations.
+The AT45DB081D is enabled through the chip select pin (\overline{CS}) and accessed via a three-wire interface consisting of the Serial Input (SI), Serial Output (SO), and the Serial Clock (SCK).